A Taste of… Winter’s Rise

 He remembered how golden sunlight highlighted a square hatch in the ceiling at the other end of the narrow room.
 Room?
 He’d known right away that he’d been in an unfamiliar room.

 Flinging off the sheets, a surge of adrenaline had pushed away the ache in his head as he’d leapt to his feet.
 In the meager illumination, he’d felt along the walls and hoped, even prayed, that he would find a door handle.
-Instead, he’d
+Instead, he’d been greeted with nothing more than cool, smooth metal.

 His movements had been fervent and soon bordered on panicked.
 One question had screamed over and over in his mind—where the hell was he?
 Even now, as he thought back, he wasn’t sure.